drhsqlite/fossil-mirror/www/server/windows/none.md

 documented in [the generic instructions](../any/none.md).

 ...but only while `fossil.exe` is actually running, which is the source of much trouble on Windows.
-There problem has two halves:
+This problem has two halves:

 ## No App Startup without Desktop